jacksever/kotlin-automapper/README.md

 ### Step 1: Define Your Models

-Define your models as you normally would.
-For example, a `User` data class, a `Status` enum, and a `Shape` sealed interface.
+For a KMP project, define your models in `commonMain` so they are accessible from all targets.

 ### Step 2: Declare Your Mapping Intent

-Create an interface and annotate it with `@AutoMapperModule`.
+Create an interface (also in `commonMain`) and annotate it with `@AutoMapperModule`.
 Inside, define functions that describe *what* you want to map.
-The function names do not matter.

-`src/main/kotlin/com/example/mapper/MapperModule.kt`
+`src/commonMain/kotlin/com/example/mapper/MapperModule.kt`
 ```kotlin
 import io.github.jacksever.automapper.annotation.AutoMapper
 import io.github.jacksever.automapper.annotation.AutoMapperModule